isabella232/click2kube-docs/README.md

 1. First, fork the [Hello World application](https://github.com/wercker/hello-world) Git repository in to your own GitHub account.
 2. Create a Wercker account: https://app.wercker.com/users/new?return_url=%2F
-3. Select "Create" -> "Application" from the menu and step through the process of linking your Github fork to your Wercker account.
+3. Select "Create" -> "Application" from the menu and step through the process of linking your GitHub fork to your Wercker account.

 You should then land on your new application's page: